Chili Relleno Recipe

 Remove chilis from the refrigerator and let sit for 5 minutes before dusting them with flour, making sure all the surface is cover.
 Shake off excess flour and set aside.

 Add the egg white to a large bowl.
 Reserve the egg yolks.
 With a hand mixer, beat the egg whites until stiff peaks form.
 You should be able to flip the bowl upside down without the egg whites moving.
-On low, mix in the egg yolks and 2 tablespoons flour, careful not to break the meringue.
+With a whisk, mix in the egg yolks and 2 tablespoons flour, careful not to break the meringue.

 First coat each pepper with a light dusting of flour.
 This will allow the egg mixture to stick better.
 Then coat each prepared pepper with a good coating of egg batter, making sure it’s even all around.
 Use a spoon to help you cover the with batter.
 Carefully transfer to pan with preheated oil.
 Dip the second peppers and carefully place next to the other one.
-After a 2 minutes, gently ladle some of the hot oil over the tops of peppers, to help set the egg.
+After a 1 minutes, gently ladle some of the hot oil over the tops of peppers, to help set the egg.
 After 2 minute, carefully flip the peppers over.
 Fry for another 3 minutes or until golden brown.
 Transfer to a plate lined with paper towels.
 Serve immediately with sauce or you can be made ahead, place them on a parchment lined baking sheet and place into an oven at 350 degrees the heat and crisp up before serving.

 Serve by adding warm red sauce onto plate, top with more sauce and some of the remaining cheese.
 Serve with rice and beans.